 If you are a fan of citrus flavors you will love this easy vegan lemon curd.
-It's like a spreadable version of the filling in my vegan lemon meringue pie!
+It's the base of my lemon tartlets and lemon meringue pie!
 Essentially, it is a vegan lemon custard.

 Why this recipe works